Spring clean your finances in 7 easy steps

 It’s oh so easy to let ongoing expenses pile up like pairs of worn-out shoes shoved away in a closet.
 If you’re feeling like your budget is worn a bit thin every month – much like those sneakers with a hole in the sole – it’s best to give excess spending the boot.

 Ask yourself, where’s your money going each month?
 It’s near impossible to keep track of spending without laying it out bare in front of you and looking for budget clutter in your transaction history.
-Keep your eyes peeled for subscriptions to stuff you forgot you had, a reliance on meal delivery instead of home cooking or any familiar patterns of impulse spending.

 2. Plant seeds that grow your savings

 When it comes to saving, look at moving your money into a high interest savings account like our Boost Saver linked to a Virgin Money Go Account.
 You can earn our high Bonus Interest rate when you meet monthly criteria.
 A few extra percentage points can make a big difference over time – especially if you are saving for a major purchase like a house.
 If you need a little extra help to save your savings from yourself, you can even set up our Lock Saver feature to rid yourself of temptation to dip in.
-If you turn on the Lock Saver Feature you will need to provide us with 32 days’ advance notice before you can access your funds.

 3. Dust off your insurance policy

 Ah, insurance.
 It’s the safety net that nobody likes paying for.
-While it’s absolutely essential, it’s also worth checking those nets once in a while to make sure you’re not getting trapped by the “lazy tax”.
+While it’s absolutely essential, it’s also worth checking those nets once in a while to make sure you’re not getting trapped by the 'lazy tax'.

-What’s the lazy tax?
-Well, think about it like this: the squeaky wheel gets grease – but the lazy wheel gets fleeced.
+Think about it like this: the squeaky wheel gets grease – but the lazy wheel gets fleeced.
 Companies love when their customers are too busy (or complacent) to bother checking if they’re overpaying for the same or similar products compared to current competitor offers on the market.

 So put a spring in your step by making a list of your insurance policies.
 Work out what you’re paying for each and get researching to see if you can find better value for money.
 You could potentially save by switching or even grouping your policies.
-Want to stay with your current provider?
-Call them and let them know (nicely) that you’re considering other offers anyway.
-More often than not they’ll offer you a discount to retain your business.

 4. Check out this season’s hottest new offers

 With the cost of living rising faster than the temperature gauge at the moment, you should shop around to find the best offers on utilities like power, gas and home internet.
 Plenty of providers offer new customer sign up bonuses for their first 6-12 months.
 Sadly, brand loyalty doesn’t pay in most cases.
-Like we mentioned for insurance above, you could also call up your current provider and negotiate price matches and retention offers for staying.
+Like we mentioned for insurance, you could also call up your current provider and negotiate price matches and retention offers for staying.

 Got multiple superannuation accounts?
 If you said yes, you could be literally losing money on unnecessary fees as you read this.
 Why not consolidate into one?
 While you’re at it, take the time to weigh up the fee vs return trade-off to make sure your super is giving you the most bang for your buck.
 Remember, the longer your savings stay in your account, the more your balance will grow thanks to compound interest.